arco-design/arco-design-mobile/sites/pc/docOutput/function/utils/index.README.md

 ```
 const
 { as cls } from './classnames';
+export { default as bezierEasing } from './bezier-easing';
 export * from './dom';
 export * from './is';
 export * from './type';